aag5734/SI-Exercises/CS342/Fall2223/Week14/14B/Scheduling&Security.md

 ## Security Review & Video

-Similar to our review on scheduling, I just wanna give a quick crash course on I/O security since we brushed up on it a little bit near the end of the lecture.
+Similar to our review on scheduling, give a quick crash course on I/O security since we brushed up on it a little bit near the end of the lecture.

 Begin by asking the question of “why is security so important.”
-This is a pretty broad question with a number of different good answers, but the one I'm looking for should relate to the answer I provided above.
+This is a pretty broad question with a number of different good answers, but the one you should be looking for should relate to the answer I provided above.

 Next, give them a visualization of buffer overflow to show them how you can access important data on the board.

-After we’re done, spend the rest of the ten minutes watching this cool video I found that explains what a buffer overflow is, how it can be used to access important data, and how to do it on your own:
+After you're done, spend the rest of the ten minutes watching this cool video I found that explains what a buffer overflow is, how it can be used to access important data, and how to do it on your own:

 `https://youtu.be/1S0aBV-Waeo?t=469`